vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 21 / Monuments to the Dead in Ancient North India 415

 and his father.
-In verse 8, in which his victory over the H¯uṇas is reported, the twanging sound of a bow (śārṅgadhvanih.) is referred to in a simile that seems to express Skandagupta’s prowess.
+In verse 8, in which his victory over the Hūṇas is reported, the twanging sound of a bow (śārṅgadhvanih.) is referred to in a simile that seems to express Skandagupta’s prowess.
 For the maintenance of the image/temple Skandagupta assigned a community/village (grāma) to the deity, that is to say, he exempted this community from taxes, so that its surplus production could be used for worship and maintenance.
 Both beneficial acts were performed to increase the merit of the deceased father, Kumāragupta.

 Pratimāgr.has